Unlock The 4 Critical Secrets of Learning 0-3

 Setting Boundaries Without Blame

-These strategies are outlined clearly in an entertaining presentation designed for parents, teachers, grandparents, nannies, and all other caregivers.
+This presentation is designed for parents, teachers, grandparents, nannies, and all other caregivers.
+Citations for the evidence-based research used are included for your reference.

-This presentation is free and offered as a community service to those who can make the best use of it.
-Feel free to share it as you see fit!
+This document is free and offered as a community service to those who can make the best use of it.
+Share it as you see fit!

 Nanci J Bradley is an early childhood and family educator, author, teacher, family aerobics instructor, and all-around fun-loving person.
 She believes in the power of sleep, healthy eating, lifelong learning, and most of all, PLAY!
 She studied early childhood ed at Triton College and received her BS in education in 1986 from NIU.
 She received her MA in human development from Pacific Oaks College in 2011.
 She lives and teaches in Madison WI.